-v) Mr Adrian Costello (Chief Operating Officer, Appointed 30 November 2023)
+iv) Mr Adrian Costello (Chief Operating Officer, Appointed as Executive Director on 30 November 2023)

-Mr Costello is a qualified CPA accountant and has been the Chief Operating Officer ("COO") of the Company since October 2021 - he will continue in this role.
+Mr Costello is a qualified CPA accountant and has been the Chief Operating Officer (COO) of the Company since October 2021.
 He has over 25 years' experience in mining and related sectors, working in operations and project development as well as corporate and regional management.
 He is experienced in all stages of the resource project life cycle (feasibility, development, operations and closure) across a wide range of mining operations and commodities.
 Mr Costello has held executive roles at Ridges Iron, GWR Group, Minjar Gold, Grange Resources, Newmont and Normandy Mining.